-The trees to be assessed should be selected from those trees on which Crown Condition assessments are carried out (Part IV) and that have been selected for continues growth measuring (girthbands).
-However, good visibility of the upper part of the crown of the trees is necessary (see 0).
-If there is an insufficient number of crown condition trees visible, it will be necessary to select additional trees from the plot or from the buffer zone.
+The trees to be assessed should be selected from those trees on which Crown Condition assessments are carried out (Part IV) and that have been selected for continuous growth measuring (girthbands).
+However, good visibility of the upper part of the crown of the trees is necessary.
+If there are an insufficient number of crown condition trees visible, it will be necessary to select additional trees from the plot or from the buffer zone.
 In this case:

-trees should be dominant or co-dominant,

-trees on which continuous or periodical measurement of DBH and height is (planned to be) made should be preferred, trees selected for leaf/needle sampling and analysis are not to be included.
+- trees should be dominant or co-dominant, - trees on which continuous or periodical measurement of DBH and height is (planned to be) made should be preferred, - trees selected for leaf/needle sampling and analysis are not to be included.

-4.1.2.2 Selection of sample trees
+4.1.2.2 Selection of sample trees and observed part of the crown

-Preferably the top of the crown (light crown) should be visible from one observation point.
-If this is not possible, then the middle part of the crown is also acceptable.
-Also the whole crown can be assessed.
+Preferably the top of the crown (light crown, upper third of tree crown) should be visible and assessed from one observation point.
+If this is not possible, then the middle part of the tree crown is also acceptable.
+If a distinction between different tree crown parts is not possible, also the whole tree crown can be assessed.
 The same part of the crown should be considered for subsequent phenological observations throughout the whole year, as well as for subsequent years.